 - Have all your ingredients prepared before you start to cook.There is a small, white, tough tendon at the end of the chicken tenderloin.
 You will need to remove it with a sharp knife or a pair of scissors.
 There’s no need to remove it all; the tendon inside the meat is very thin and you won’t notice it after cooking but it is important to remove the larger, thicker piece.
 Don’t try to pull it out or the meat may fall apart.

 - Pat the chicken dry with some paper towel.
-On a large plate, mix the flour and the dried oregano.
+On a large plate, mix the flour, the dried oregano and some salt and pepper.
 Toss the chicken in it so it is well coated.
 Tap off any excess flour.